Last updated: 11th February 2025

 Guidance published by the government in September 2023 aims to improve the standards in rented homes across England through the Social Housing (Regulation) Act 2023.
 This includes ‘Understanding and addressing the health risks of damp and mould in the home’, which outlines:

-The government is also updating the Decent Homes Standard (DHS) and intends that it will apply across all rented tenures.
+The government is also updating the Decent Homes Standard (DHS) and intends for it to apply across all rented tenures.
+This update is yet to be released and is now expected alongside the HHSRS review.
 The amendments will be across all four of the current criteria within the DHS:

-The HHSRS review is expected to come into force at the same time as the DHS review, drawing upon tenants' damp and mould rights to improve the quality of housing and ensure all hazards are identified, categorised, and addressed.
+The HHSRS review is expected to come into force at the same time as the DHS review, drawing upon tenants' rights for damp and mould to improve the quality of housing and ensure all hazards are identified, categorised, and addressed.
 The review will include:

 To discover expert insight into the basics of the HHSRS and find out what the upcoming changes mean for your organisation, watch our webinar, ' Housing Health and Safety Rating System (HHSRS) 101', on-demand now.